1 - 4 of 4 job positions

 - Competencies.

-- Core competencies.
+- Core Competencies.

-- Business Direction and Strategy.
+- Business Development.

 - Business Management.

-- Communicate in a clear, concise and unambiguous manner both through written and verbal communication; to tailor messages and choose communication methods depending on the audience.
+- Communication: Communicate in a clear, concise and unambiguous manner both through written and verbal communication; to tailor messages and choose communication methods depending on the audience.
+Ability to manage communications internally and externally, through media, social media and other appropriate channels.

 - Required Skills and Experience.